Contextures: The Mechanism of Representation Learning

 - What representations do foundation models learn, and why are these representations useful for a variety of downstream tasks?

 - Can increasing the model size always improve the performance?
-If it cannot, how to make further progress?
+If it cannot, how to make progress beyond the scaling law?

 The Contexture Theory

-The central argument of the contexture theory established in this dissertation is that representations are learned from the association between the input X and a context variable A. Here are some example:
+My dissertation establishes the contexture theory.
+The central argument is that representations are learned from the association between two random variables: the input X and a context variable A. Here are some popular examples:

 Learning Method | Input X | Context Variable A |